 Even better is that low light doesn’t trouble this plant much.

-If you can provide medium, indirect light or sunlight that’s even moderately brighter than that, this works best for the neanthe bella.
+If you can provide medium light or indirect light, this works best for the neanthe bella.

 Let two inches of its soil dry out between watering it, as this palm is susceptible to root rot!

 From palms to pines, the Norfolk Island palm won’t complain if you’re still trying to get its lighting just right.
 It prefers indirect to bright light, but in dim light, it won’t die.
 You just might not see as much growth from this majestic tree.